zng-ui/zng/test-crates/split-app/README.md

 # Notes

 This test does not use a workspace deliberately, features are unified for crates in a workspace so the `"full"` feature ends-up enabled in the `split-app` anyway.
+You should use a workspace in a real project if the view and app crates are in the same repository.

 You can have more then one app crate use the same View-Process executable, so you can have a suite of apps that share the same view-process.